movementlabsxyz/MIP/MIP/mip-61/README.md

 SET `first_CP_block` = first processed block by CONTINUOUS_BLOCK_PROCESSING

 // Set initial processed block parameters
-SET `end_source_block` = `first_CP_block` - 1
+SET `end_block` = `first_CP_block` - 1
-SET `start_source_block` = some INPUT value
+SET `start_block` = some INPUT value

 // Process source blocks in the specified range
-FOR `current_block` = `start_source_block` TO `end_source_block` DO:
+FOR `current_block` = `start_block` TO `end_block` DO:
-    RUN CONTINUOUS_BLOCK_PROCESSING using `current_block` as the source block.
+    RUN CONTINUOUS_BLOCK_PROCESSING using `current_block` as the block.
 ```

 #### Bootstrap input types

+The following input types are possible:

 **Manual input**
-Based on knowledge of when the relayer stopped, we can inject a parameter about the source block height from which the relayer should start to bootstrap.
+Based on knowledge of when the relayer stopped, we can inject a parameter about the block height from which the relayer should start to bootstrap.
 Default is the genesis or some arbitrary long interval in the past, e.g. 2 weeks.

 **Reading from local memory**
-In the CONTINUOUS_BLOCK_PROCESSING Algorithm the Relayer can record the height of the source block `completed_block_height` as described in the Calculation-Completed-Block-Height algorithm.
+In the CONTINUOUS_BLOCK_PROCESSING Algorithm the Relayer can record the height of the block `completed_block_height` as described in the Calculation-Completed-Block-Height algorithm.
 When rebooting or bootstrapping the node, the relayer can start from the last point it left.

 **Reading from chain**
-The relayer records on the source or target chain (whichever is cheaper) the `completed_block_height` (see [PROCESS_FINISHED_NONCE_HEIGHT](#calculation-of-completed-source-block-height).
+The relayer records on the source or target chain the `completed_block_height` (see [PROCESS_FINISHED_NONCE_HEIGHT](#calculation-of-completed-source-block-height).
 This can happen infrequent.
 A separate algorithm needs to be spelled out which records the highest source block, below which all source blocks with transfers are completed.

 ## Considered Alternatives